dwightwatson/validating/README.md

 You may have noticed we're using the `unique` rule on the slug, which wouldn't work if we were updating a persisted model.
 Luckily, Validation will take care of this for you and append the model's primary key to the rule so that the rule will work as expected; ignoring the current model.

+You can adjust this functionality using accessors and mutators as described below.

 #### Accessors and mutators

 You also have access to some really existing getters and setters, which allow you to get and set your validation rules and messages.